Travel Documentation and Health Advice

 For more health advice when planning to visit Venezuela, consider the following internet sources:

-- Health information for travelers to South America from the US Center for Disease Control
+Health information for travellers to South America from the US Center for Disease Control

 Venezuela’s national parks, history and culture…